hand placing puzzle

 What is a Trust and how is it used?

-Trusts first developed in the UK in the 12th Century and were primarily used to convey ownership of land to a Trustee in the absence of the actual landowner who left the UK to fight in the Crusades.
+Trusts first developed in the UK in the 12th century and were primarily used to convey ownership of land to a Trustee in the absence of the actual landowner who left the UK to fight in the Crusades.

 Trusts involve a 'settlor', a 'trustee' and a 'beneficiary'.

-• trustee manages the Trust
+• a trustee manages the Trust

-• beneficiary benefits from the Trust.
+• a beneficiary benefits from the Trust.

 What are the benefits of Trusts for family businesses?

-Creating a Trust has tax implications but they can be advantageous if used in the right way.
+Creating a Trust has tax implications, but they can be advantageous if used in the right way.

-When looking at a typical family owned business, the senior shareholders may want to pass on ownership of some or all of the shares to the next generation but are reluctant to do so because the next generation lack the skills and experience to actively be involved in the business making decisions.
+When looking at a typical family-owned business, the senior shareholders may want to pass on ownership of some or all of the shares to the next generation but are reluctant to do so because the next generation lacks the skills and experience to actively be involved in the business making decisions.
 Transferring the shares into a Trust can help with the transition because the transferor can become a Trustee, allowing them to continue making the important business decisions while at the same time allowing the beneficiaries to enjoy the financial upside of the share ownership.

 Under normal tax rules, gifting shares of a business to a connected person (generally a close family member) triggers a Capital Gains Tax (CGT) charge based on the current value of the shares.
 However, if the gift is made into Trust, the capital gain can be held-over which means the CGT charge is deferred until a future disposal of the shares by the Trust.

-A transfer into a Trust triggers an Inheritance Tax (IHT) charge but if the value transferred is less than the current nil rate band of £325,000, no IHT is payable.
+A transfer into a Trust triggers an Inheritance Tax (IHT) charge, but if the value transferred is less than the current nil rate band of £325,000, no IHT is payable.
 When the assets gifted qualify as business assets for IHT purposes, a relief is available which can reduce the IHT to nil.

 Family Business Focus series